-Following the risk identification, an essential prerequisite for the risk handling by the decisions of OMNIASIG VIG Managing Board is the measurement of all risks identified.
+Following the risk identification, an essential prerequisite for the risk handling by the decisions of Omniasig VIG Managing Board is the measurement of all risks identified.
 This includes also the evaluation of the materiality.
 In this process, the various risks types are classified to the defined risk categories.
 On this basis different assessment methods for each risk type in line with the proportionality principle are used.

-Measurement of risk categories and risk factors is based on two different approaches:
+As a central notion, measurement of risk categories and risk factors is based on two different approaches: